qeiynn/rpi_motd/README.md

 ``

 3. Download and save the motd.sh bash script in the Raspberry Pi in /etc/profile.d.

-Or create a new file with
+Alternatively, you can create a new file with
 ```
 sudo nano /etc/profile.d/motd.sh
 ```